 Initially, I didn’t think it was.

-But the more I messed around with it, the more I preferred it over every other hardware wallet I’ve tested.
+But the more I messed around with it, the more I liked it.
 That’s mainly because the touchscreen makes it so much easier to use.
 Yes, it is the premium option – but don’t immediately rule it out because of that.

 The Digital BitBox is a Swiss-made cryptocurrency hardware wallet released by Shift Devices in 2016.